DRA3V50/ZeroTrust-Dashboard/README.md

 | A.8.2   | Risk Management  | 79 |
 | A.9.2   | Access Control   | 85 |

-> **Note**: Table is automatically updated daily, reflecting the latest Zero Trust and ISO 27001 control scores.
+> **Note**: This table is auto-updated daily to reflect the latest control scores.

 ---

-## 📝 Security Monitoring and Audit Support
-- **Track Compliance**: Monitor controls across domains and ISO 27001 standards.
-- **Identify Gaps**: Highlight areas of insufficient security or non-compliance.
-- **Audit Preparation**: Generate reports suitable for internal and external audits.

-> Dashboards can be customized to focus on specific controls, thresholds, or domains aligned with organizational priorities or OSINT investigations.

----

 ## 📜 License
-MIT License – see LICENSE file for details
+MIT License